Revisiting Bi-Linear State Transitions in Recurrent Neural Networks: Modeling hidden state dynamics using bilinear state transitions

-\begin{restatable}{prop}{complexabelian} A linear RNN of the form in Eq.~\eqref{eqn:bilinear2} with orthogonal state-transition matrices $\ma{A}_{\x}$ that share a common, input-independent eigenbasis (i.e., $\ma{A}_{\x} = \ma{P}\ma{D}_{\x}\ma{P}^{-1}$ with fixed $\ma{P}$) can simulate any abelian group (commutative operation). \end{restatable} We refer to the appendix for the proof, where we also show a visualization of the invariant subspaces and rotation angles learned by the model.
+\begin{restatable}{prop}{complexabelian} A linear RNN of the form in Eq.~\eqref{eqn:bilinear2} with orthogonal state-transition matrices $\ma{A}_{\x}$ that share a common, input-independent eigenbasis (i.e., $\ma{A}_{\x} = \ma{P}\ma{D}_{\x}\ma{P}^{-1}$ with fixed $\ma{P}$) can simulate any abelian group (commutative operation). \end{restatable} We refer to Appendix~\ref{appsec:proof2} for the proof.
+In Section~\ref{sec:expangle}, we also present a visualization of the invariant subspaces and rotation angles learned by the model.